bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

 ## Phase Angle at Departure

 We now have enough information to determine the required phase angle at departure from the initial planet.
 Given the transfer trajectory, we can compute the transfer time, $t_{12}$.
-For a Hohmann transfer, this is given by Eq. {eq}`eq:hohmann-transfer-time`.
+For a Hohmann transfer, this is given by @eq:hohmann-transfer-time.

 During the transfer, the final planet moves an angular distance $n_f t_{12}$ radians, since $n_f$ is constant.
-This is shown in {numref}`fig:interplanetary-initial-phase-angle`.
+This is shown in @fig:interplanetary-initial-phase-angle.

 :::{figure} ../images/interplanetary-initial-phase-angle.svg
 :name: fig:interplanetary-initial-phase-angle